 - 1. The City will request alcohol and controlled substances information from all the applicant's DOT-regulated employers within the previous 3 years. - a.
-The scope of the information requested under paragraph A.1 must date back 3 years from the date of application.

-2. An applicant who refuses to consent to release information from his/her previous employees will not be hired.
+The scope of the information requested under paragraph A.1 must date back 3 years from the date of application. - 2.
+An applicant who refuses to consent to release information from their previous employers will not be hired.